matisboualam/pycopo-doc-web/source/index.md

 ## Dictionnary

-You will find in this section every function and Class definition with a short descritpion of its usage, the list of inputs required and the output type.
+In this section, you'll find every function and Class definition with a short descritpion of its usage, the list of inputs required and the output type.

 ```{toctree}
 :maxdepth: 2